Hitting Topological Minor Models in Planar Graphs is Fixed Parameter Tractable: Introduction

-{\bf Reducing the solution space.} The next step is to compute, for every cycle $C$ of ${\cal A}$, a set $S_{C}$ of at $(k,h)$-many vertices intersecting each possible inner tamed model.
-This computation can be done in $O_{k,h}(n)$-time as this question can be expressed in MSOL and concerns subgraphs of the compass of $W$ that has $(k,h)$-small treewidth.
+\paragraph{Reducing the solution space.} The next step is to compute, for every cycle $C$ of ${\cal A}$, a set $S_{C}$ of at most $(k,h)$-many vertices intersecting each possible inner combed model of ${\cal A}$ (it is possible that $S_{C}$ is an empty set).
+This computation can be done by the dynamic programming algorithm of \autoref{sssswfgfegwergewgwergwegr} that can find (partial) solutions of the problem on subgraphs of the compass of $W$ that have $(k,h)$-small treewidth.
 Let $\Delta_{\rm in}$ be the disk bounded by the innermost cycle of ${\cal C}$ (cycle $C_{5}$ in \autoref{asdfdsfdsdsfdsfsgfdgsdhf}).
 We then compute $S_{\rm in}=\Delta_{\rm in}\cap (\bigcup_{C\in {\cal C}}S_{C})$ and observe that $S_{\rm in}$ has $(k,h)$-small size.
-Based on the fact that the inner tamed models represent the inner part of all models crossing ${\cal A}$ and the fact that all these models are intersected by subsets of at most $k$ vertices whose restriction in $\Delta_{\rm in}$ is in $S_{\rm in}$, we prove that if $G\setminus S$ does not contain any topological minor model of $H$, then the same holds if we restrict $S$ to contains only members of $S_{\rm in}$ (\autoref{fsfsdfdsdsafsasdsdadffasdasfd}).
+Based on the fact that the inner combed models represent the inner part of all models crossing ${\cal A}$ and the fact that all these models are intersected by subsets of at most $k$ vertices whose restriction in $\Delta_{\rm in}$ is in $S_{\rm in}$, we prove that if $G\setminus S$ does not contain any topological minor model of $H$, then we can replace $S\cap \Delta_{\rm in}$ by vertices of $S_{\rm in}$ to obtain a new solution that is not larger than $S$ (\autoref{fsfsdfdsdsafsasdsdadffasdasfd}).
 This is an important restriction of the solution space of the problem in what concerns its intersection with $\Delta_{\rm in}$.
-As the $(h)$-big sub-walls packed inside $\Delta_{\rm in}$ are $(k,h)$-many, there is a sub-wall whose compass can be avoided by all possible solution sets.
+As there are $(k,h)$-many $(h)$-big subwalls packed inside $\Delta_{\rm in}$, there is a subwall whose compass can be avoided by all possible solution sets. {The compass of such a wall is called {\em solution-free}.} In the above, $H$ might be any graph on $h$ vertices, however its is more convenient to think about some specific (planar) graph $H$ in ${\cal F}$.

-{\bf Finding an irrelevant vertex.} We now fix our attention to the solution-free compass of some $(h)$-big subwall of $W$.
-Once again, we see this wall as a railed annulus ${\cal A}'$ and use the model taming theorem in order to represent all ways topological minor models of $H$ can ``invade'' the compass of $W$ by tamed topological models going through the rails of ${\cal A}'$.
-This in turn permit us to detect a vertex $v$ of the solution-free compass of $W$ such that if a solution set $S$ intersects a topological minor model that contains $v$, then it should also intersect some representation of it that avoids $v$, therefore $v$ is irrelevant (\autoref{fsfsdfdsdsafsadffasdasfd1}).
+\paragraph{Finding an irrelevant vertex.} We now fix our attention to the solution-free compass of some $(h)$-big subwall of $W$.
+Once again, we see this wall as a railed annulus ${\cal A}'$ and use the model combing theorem in order to represent all ways topological minor models of $H$ can ``invade'' the compass of $W$ by combed topological models going through the rails of ${\cal A}'$.
+This, in turn, permits us to detect a vertex $v$ of the solution-free compass of $W$ such that if a solution set $S$ intersects a topological minor model that contains $v$, then it should also intersect some representation of it that avoids $v$, therefore $v$ is irrelevant (\autoref{fsfsdfdsdsafsadffasdasfd1}).